JagatheshwaranN/VisualTestAutomation/README.md

 - Java Development Kit (JDK) 8 or higher
 - Apache Maven
 - IntelliJ IDEA or any preferred IDE
+- Selenium, and Ashot dependencies
+- Playwright, and Image-Comparison dependencies
-- Selenium, Ashot, TestNG and Extent dependencies
+- TestNG and Extent dependencies

 ## Getting Started